NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/about/_index.md

 {{< about_commissions "Audit commissions" " The composition of audit commissions varies per case.
 The exact makeup of commissions is shared once the final advice is published.">}}

-{{< about_BoA "Advisory board" "Aileen Nielsen, Fellow in Law&Tech at the ETH Zürich, author of the book " "Edgar Whitley, Associate Professor of Information Systems at the London School of Economics and Political Sciences">}}
+{{< about_BoA "Advisory board"
+"Fellow in Law&Tech at the ETH Zürich, author of the book " "Associate Professor of Information Systems at the London School of Economics and Political Sciences" "Professor Public Law & Governance of Artificial Intelligence (AI) at Leiden University">}}